 Treasury notes are the intermediate-term Treasury security and are currently issued in terms of two, three, five, seven, and 10 years.
 Intermediate-term bonds are a good compromise between the relatively high risk of long-term bonds and the low payouts of short-term bonds, so they are an excellent place to start investing in Treasury securities.
 Interest rates vary depending on the bond term, with longer-term notes usually paying higher interest rates.

-Unlike Treasury notes and bonds, Treasury bills don't make interest payments; instead, T-bills are sold at a discount.
-For example, if a T-bill is issued at 1% interest, then an investor would buy a $1000 T-bill for $990.
-When the bill matures, the Treasury Department would pay the investor $1000: the $990 they forked over to buy it, plus $10 in interest.
+Unlike Treasury notes and bonds, Treasury bills don't make interest payments.
+Instead, T-bills are sold at a discount.
+For example, if a T-bill is issued at 1% interest, then an investor would buy a $1,000 T-bill for $990.10.
+When the bill matures, the Treasury Department would pay the investor $1,000: the $990.10 they forked over to buy it, plus $9.90 in interest.

-Unlike the other types of Treasury securities, savings bonds can be bought only directly through the U.S. government.
+Unlike the other types of Treasury securities, savings bonds can only be bought directly through the U.S. government.
 They are designed as a tool for saving money rather than an investment option.
-They are issued in two types, Series EE and Series I. The interest paid on these bonds is typically very low, with EE bonds currently paying around 0.1%, but rates are updated often.
-An I bond is an inflation-protected savings bond that pays a combination of a fixed rate of interest (currently 0%) and a semiannual inflation rate (often around half a percent) that rises and falls with inflation -- leading to regular rate updates.
+They are issued in two types, Series EE and Series I. The interest paid on the bonds is typically very low, with EE bonds currently paying around 0.1%.
+Series EE bonds, however, are guaranteed to double in value after 20 years, effectively returning 3.5% per year if held for exactly 20 years.

-You can redeem either type of bond after one year, but if you redeem it before five years have passed, you lose the last three months' worth of interest.
+You can redeem either type of bond after one year, but if you redeem it before five years have passed, you lose the past three months' worth of interest.
 Savings bonds mature at 30 years and stop paying interest at that point.

 Choosing Treasury securities

-Finally, as you get closer to retirement, increase your percentage of bonds compared to stocks.
+Finally, as you get closer to retirement, increase your allocation of bonds compared to stocks.
 Once you retire, you'll be able to enjoy the safe and steady flow of income from your portfolio of Treasuries.